 Since fowl hunting has become so popular in the last few years, we understand why many people opt for this sport: it develops fast reflexes, it’s dynamic and creates tension.
 But choosing the best waterfowl shotgun means getting a very clear picture of what you want to use it for, at what range, how much time and money you want to invest, what season you normally hunt, etc.

-So we’ve started this article by analyzing a few key factors that influence your shooting experience, before putting them into practice with the reviewing of 10 awesome shotgun models.
+So we’ve started this article by analyzing a few key factors that influence your shooting experience, before putting them into practice with the reviewing of the best waterfowl shotgun models.

 The Most Important Factors to Understand

 It’s hard getting the right pick from among different shotguns for waterfowl which might be considered best on the market.

 But we’re here to help with some factors that should differentiate between them, so you can get the best one for your needs.

 Every website out there will tell you that most people buy shotguns with size 12 gauge.
 However, each barrel size has various advantages, as well as disadvantages:

 The 10 gauge:

 - Great for cleaner shots.

 - A ton of money spent on shells.